 - Torn, stained, or bloody clothing, especially underwear

 As a family member, you may be much more likely to see the behavioral effects of rape or sexual assault.
-Because elders, especially those in nursing homes, may be more physically and emotionally vulnerable, they may have a trauma response that significantly changes them.
+Since elders–especially those in nursing homes–may be more physically and emotionally vulnerable, they may have a trauma response that significantly changes their behavior.

-Behavioral changes often seen among those who suffered sexual assault include:
+Behavioral changes in victims of sexual assault can include:

 - Depression or withdrawal from normal activities